philiporlando/gpt-action-r-api/README.md

 # GPT Action R Interpreter

+> [!IMPORTANT]
+> This project is a work in progress and is not yet operational.

 The GPT Action R Interpreter project is designed as a specialized component to enhance ChatGPT's capabilities in providing high-quality R code solutions.
 This project establishes a unique interface, solely intended to be invoked by a GPT Action, for executing and evaluating R code.
 It aims to mimic the functionality of ChatGPT's Python Code Interpreter, but with a focus on the R programming language, widely recognized for its application in statistics and data analysis.

 ## Project Components